MLucasZ/TDA602-buffer-overruns/README.md

 ```

+#### How did we created our exploit ?

 ![How to use GDB to craft our exploit](/assets/lab2/gdb-demo.png)

+- `gdb --args addhostalias $(python r00t.py)` entering debug mode for our program
+- `(gdb) break fopen` place a break point to stop program execution when fopen function is called.
+In our case it will stop just after the buffer has been written to memory
+- `(gdb) run` run the program until it finishes or that a breakpoint is reached
+- `(gdb) x/100x $sp` display 100 current words in our memory where stack pointer is located, this allows us to analyse current stack state once our buffer is written with our three arguments

 ![Steps of our buffer overflow](/assets/lab2/buffer-overflow.png)

 ```

  ----------------------
 |    RETURN ADRESS     | <------- now redirects approximately to the end of the stack
  ----------------------
-|    BASE POINTER      | <------- not important in our case, but it's now overwritten
+|    BASE POINTER      | <------- not important in our case, but it's now overwritten with NOP operations
  ----------------------
 |                      |
 |       MALICIOUS      |